Bed Bug Infestations

 - Molted skins and eggshells where bed bugs hide.

-- An offensive, sweet, musty odour.
+- An offensive, sweet, musty odor.

 If you suspect there is an infestation, check all luggage, clothing, beds, and couches.
 Their flattened bodies make it possible for them to fit into tiny spaces.

-Bed bugs do not have nests like ants or bees, but do tend to live in groups.
+Bed bugs do not have nests like ants or bees but do tend to live in groups.
 Their hiding places are mattresses, box springs, bed frames, and headboards.
 This will give them easy access to people at night.